← Back to Articles

 Practical considerations

-No quarterly advances — you just pay the monthly fixed amount directly to the relevant accounts.
+No quarterly advances — you send one combined monthly advance to the tax authority.

 What about Podnikio?

-Podnikio sets up and manages your fixed-payment registration, handles the three monthly payment streams automatically, and monitors your income during the year to alert you if you are approaching a band limit.
+Podnikio sets up and manages your fixed-payment registration, handles the single combined monthly payment, and monitors your income during the year to alert you if you are approaching a band limit.
 All connected to your invoicing and business bank account — one platform, one fee, zero tax surprises.

 Calculator